The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 What stayed exactly the same?

-The What Now tool does not answer the larger question of The Dreamer Project.
+The What Now tool does not answer the central question of The Dreamer Project.

-It simply gives me the next place to ask it — under a condition I did not entirely choose.
+It simply gives me the next place to test the hypothesis — under a condition I did not entirely choose.

 Martin Lenclos